The complexity of finding coset-generating polymorphisms and the promise metaproblem

 \begin{proof} A polynomial-time algorithm for the creation-metaproblem can be used to solve the metaproblem in \P by running the algorithm and then checking whether the output is indeed a coset-generating polymorphism.
 The latter can be done in polynomial time using the identities from \cref{lem:heap} (see \cref{obs:pcMetaToPMeta}).
 The statement therefore follows from Theorem~\ref{thm:groupCSPNPcomplete}. \end{proof}

-\begin{remark} By \cref{cor:groupCSPNPcomplete}, if there exists a uniform polynomial-time algorithm for coset CSPs, it cannot use the approach to first compute the coset-generating polymorphism and then apply the semiuniform algorithm from \cite{BulatovDalmau}.
+\begin{remark} By \cref{cor:groupCSPNPcomplete}, if there exists a uniform polynomial-time algorithm for coset CSPs, it cannot use the approach of first computing the coset-generating polymorphism and then apply the semiuniform algorithm from \cite{BulatovDalmau}.